jterrazz/package-quality/README.md

-# Package Quality
+# Code Standards

-This package provides ESLint and Prettier configurations for TypeScript projects, along with a convenient quality-check command to run all quality checks in parallel.
+This package provides ESLint and Prettier configurations for TypeScript projects, along with a convenient code-standards command to run all quality checks in parallel.

 ## Installation